-We manage technology for Cornell's Ithaca campus, Weill Cornell Medical Colleges, Cornell Tech, and Cornell AgriTech in Geneva.
+The Center for Technology Licensing (CTL) is Cornell University's technology transfer office.
+We manage technology for Cornell's Ithaca campus, Weill Cornell Medicine, Cornell Tech, and Cornell AgriTech in Geneva.

-The FastTrack Startup License program was introduced in July 2018 for new ventures based on Cornell technologies in the fields of engineering and physical sciences.
-It’s an experimental approach to licensing startups, designed to enhance our pro-startup ecosystem at Cornell, and increase the transparency of the licensing process.
+The FastTrack Startup License program was introduced in July 2018 for new ventures based on Cornell technologies.
+It’s an experimental approach to licensing Cornell technologies to startups, designed to enhance our pro-startup ecosystem at Cornell, and increase the transparency and speed of the licensing process.

-The FastTrack Startup license is a ‘ready to be executed’ agreement with favorable, balanced, and fixed terms.
+- The FastTrack Startup license is a ‘ready to be executed’ agreement with favorable, balanced, and fixed terms.
 Minimal negotiation focuses on the field-of-use and due diligence from the Licensee in its commitment/milestones to commercialize the innovation.

-There are menu options to choose from, designed to accommodate different types of businesses, from those geared towards VC funding, to those focused on strategic partnerships, to bootstrapped efforts.
+- There are menu options to choose from, designed to accommodate different types of businesses, from those geared towards VC funding, to those focused on strategic partnerships, to bootstrapped efforts.

-To make sure that Cornell’s technologies are licensed to parties who have the capability and reasonable plans to develop the inventions to commercial products and services, CTL requires the startups to provide their business plans or similar materials to describe the following:
+To make sure that Cornell’s technologies are licensed to parties who have the capability and reasonable plans to develop the inventions to commercial products and services, CTL requires the startups to provide their business plans or canvas, or similar materials to describe the following:

-A viable team of founders/committed advisors for the startup
+- A viable team of founders/committed advisors for the startup

-Value proposition for the market
+- Value proposition for the market

-We understand that business plans may evolve as companies grow and adapt to the market place, especially at the early stage development.
+We understand that business plans may evolve as companies grow and adapt to the marketplace, especially at the early-stage development.
 When the startup is not ready to license the Cornell technology but has the promise to be a viable opportunity:

-A simple 6-month option can be offered to the company with a low fee of $1000 (waived if the inventors are part of the founding team).
+- A simple 6-month option can be offered to the company with a low fee of $1000 (waived if the inventors are part of the founding team).

-The option period can be extended for another 6-months for a low fee of $2500 at CTL’s discretion.
+- The option period can be extended for another 6-months for a low fee of $2500 at CTL’s discretion.

-During the option period, the team is expected to work with regional incubators, accelerators, and/or other training programs to sharpen the business idea and connect to suitable resources.
+- During the option period, the team is expected to work with regional incubators, accelerators, and/or other training programs to sharpen the business idea and connect to suitable resources.